gtimelog/gtimelog/gtimelog.rst

 | **~/.gtimelog/gtimelogrc**
 | **~/.config/gtimelog/gtimelogrc**

-    Legacy configuration file.
-If it exists when gtimelog 0.11 starts for the first time, settings from it will be migrated to gsettings.
+    Legacy configuration file for gtimelog 0.10 and older.
+If it exists when gtimelog 0.11 or newer starts for the first time, settings from it will be migrated to gsettings.